-Browse the swimming information below about health, swimming injuries and water safety.
+This section contains swimming information about health, swimming injuries and water safety.

 The Benefits of Swimming

 The Health Benefits of Swimming: Swimming is often described as one of the best sports for your health.
 Find out what those benefits are.

 The Psychological Benefits of Swimming: Are you curious about the psychological benefits of swimming?
 Besides the obvious health benefits of swimming for your body, the swimming sport is also very beneficial for the mind.

 Swimming and Weight Loss

 Swimming To Lose Weight – Swimming as an Effective Exercise: Swimming is an excellent aerobic exercise that works out the whole body and is easy on the joints.
 However, the effectiveness of using swimming to lose weight has been disputed for a long time.
 I personally believe that it works well as long as the principles described in this article are observed.